Veton Berisha: Club career

 During the mid-summer break in the 2012 season, Berisha expressed a concern about his lack of playing time; he had only played 69 minutes in the league that season and his last appearance in Viking's starting line-up was on 7 August 2011.
 But Berisha was hoping for a fresh start after Kjell Jonevret was hired as the new head coach following Hareide's departure.
-In the Fourth Round of the 2012 Norwegian Cup, Berisha scored Viking's first goal after only one minute on the pitch, but Brann eventually won 3–2.
+In the fourth round of the 2012 Norwegian Cup, Berisha scored Viking's first goal after only one minute on the pitch, but Brann eventually won 3–2.

 On 15 July 2012, Berisha secured Jonevret his first victory as Viking-coach, when he scored the match-winning goal in the stoppage-time against Hønefoss.

 On 22 April 2013, it was reported that Berisha fractured his right elbow and would be absent for two months.

 After scoring 11 goals in 14 matches halfway through the 2015 season, Berisha joined 2.
 Bundesliga side Greuther Fürth on a free transfer on 1 July 2015.
 On 1 September 2017, he signed a three-year contract with Austrian club Rapid Wien.

 On 30 March 2019, he returned to Norwegian football, signing a four-year contract with Brann.
 In January 2020, Berisha joined his former club Viking for a reported fee of around NOK 6.5 million.
 He signed a four-year contract with the club.

-On 23 July 2022, Berisha transferred to Hammarby IF in the Swedish Allsvenskan, signing a four and a half-year deal.
+On 23 July 2022, Berisha transferred to Hammarby IF in the Swedish Allsvenskan, signing a four-and-a-half-year deal.
 The transfer fee was reportedly set at around 20 million Norwegian kroner, making it a record breaking transfer for Hammarby.
 In total, Berisha made 15 competitive appearances for Hammarby, scoring four goals, helping the side to reach a 3rd place in the 2022 Allsvenskan table.

 On 24 January 2023, Molde announced the signing of Berisha to a four-year contract.
 He was sought out as a replacement for David Datro Fofana and the transfer fee was reportedly set at around 35-40 million Swedish kronor, with potential bonuses included.

+On 1 August 2025, Molde announced that Berisha would leave the club immediately after a mutual agreement between the player and club to terminate his contract.

+On 5 August 2025, Viking announced the signing of Berisha on a contract throughout the 2027 season.